hikeventures/hikeventures.github.io/_posts/best/2016-06-29-best-pfd-packrafting.markdown

   - pfd
 ---

 Here is my <a rel="nofollow" href="#table">selection</a> of the best life jackets or PFDs for Packrafting and Kayaking in 2019.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 As we are frequently on packrafting trips we are always interested to find new packrafting gear like.
 We also [review][e2fa46ca] sometimes PFDs such as the [Alpha PFD][3601875e] from Palm.